Radja Nainggolan: Roma

 On 7 January 2014, Nainggolan was loaned to fellow top-flight team Roma until the end of the campaign for a fee of €3 million, with an option to purchase 50% of his rights in the ensuing summer for €6 million.
 He made his debut two days later, starting in a 1–0 home victory over Sampdoria for the Coppa Italia which qualified for the quarter-finals.
-In the same competition, he also helped dispose of Juventus in said stage by playing the full 90 minutes at the end of the month.
+At that stage later that month, he played the full 90 minutes in a 1–0 defeat of Juventus.

 On 22 February 2014, Nainggolan scored his first goal for the capital side, grabbing the 1–0 winner against Bologna.
 His second, which arrived on 19 April against Fiorentina (same result), ensured his team automatic qualification for the UEFA Champions League.

 Nainggolan signed a permanent deal with Roma in the 2015 off-season, for €9 million.
 On 6 July 2016 he renewed his contract until June 2020, extending it a further year the following summer.

 Inter Milan

 On 26 June 2018, Nainggolan signed with Inter Milan for €38 million (€24 million plus Davide Santon and Nicolò Zaniolo, valued at €14 million) until June 2022.
 He scored in his league debut on 1 September, helping the visitors defeat Bologna 3–0, and just over a month later he netted the equaliser in a 2–1 comeback win at PSV in the Champions League group stage to become the first-ever Belgian to score for the club in the competition.

 In August 2019, Nainggolan returned to Cagliari on a season-long loan.
 He was named the league's MVP for November, with two long-range goals and three assists in three matches to help his team to reach fourth place.

-Nainggolan returned to the Sardegna Arena on 31 December 2020, again on loan.
+On 31 December 2020, Nainggolan returned to the Sardegna Arena, again on loan.

 Antwerp

 On 10 August 2021, Inter Milan announced that Nainggolan's contract with the club had been terminated by mutual consent; four days later, the 33-year-old signed a two-year deal with Royal Antwerp.
 He made his debut in his country's First Division on 22 September, starting in the 4–2 home victory against Genk.
-His first goal in the competition was the game's only away to neighbours Beerschot on 5 December, and he dedicated the goal to his late mother whose honour had been insulted by the local fans.
+On 5 December, he scored his first goal in the competition in a 1–0 win at Beerschot, dedicating the goal to his late mother who had been insulted by the local fans.

 On 17 October 2022, Nainggolan was suspended indefinitely by Antwerp after being arrested for driving with an expired driver's licence and later smoking an electronic cigarette on the bench ahead of a 3–0 loss at Standard Liége.
 In December, he left by mutual consent.